docker/docs/docker-hub/onboard-business.md

 ## Step 5: Enforce Sign in for Docker Desktop

-In order to enforce all the access controls settings that you configured, you need to enforce members to sign in to Docker Desktop using a Docker account that is a member of your organization.
+In order to enforce access controls settings from Docker Business, you need to enforce members to sign in to Docker Desktop using a Docker account that is a member of your organization.

 To enforce sign in, you need to create a `registry.json` file on each user's computer with the following contents, where `myorg` is replaced with your organization's name.